electricalgorithm/yaver/README.md

 # yaver
-Yaver, your personal LLM assistant, reads all project code and PDFs, helping newbies understand complex projects through Q&amp;A. Your trusted aide in navigating project details!
+Yaver, your personal voice LLM assistant, ready to answer your questions!
+Isn't it ready, yet, Jarvis?